TahaBPK/abrNOC/README.md

   git clone https://github.com/TahaBPK/abrNOC.git

-  now change your directory to the one that contain's manage.py file. try to do it using this command:
+  now change your directory to the one that contains manage.py file. try to do it using this command:

   cd abrNOC/Subscription_Task

+  now at this point, you have downloaded django and you have the project. but there is one more thing to do before running the server:

+  python manage.py migrate

-  now at this point, you have downloaded django and you have the project. the only thing you need to do is to start the server use this command and run the server:
+  the only thing you need to do is to start the server use this command and run the server: